Marambii/Furniture/README.md

 ### Link to our Project[https://furniture-lsmt.onrender.com/]

-Furniture app is a program that allows a user to view and rate available funiture and add a furniture by posting it.
-They can also update the furniture incase they need to change the image or the name.
+Furniture app is a program that allows a user to view and rate available furniture and add furniture by posting it.
+They can also update the furniture in case they need to change the image or the name.
 A user can also delete the product they have posted.
-This application allows for user login rights and our admin rights which contains different priviledges.
+This application allows for user login rights and our admin rights which contain different privileges.
 The following is what is entailed:

 # Available Scripts
 In the project directory run the following commands: